|(713)557-3223||6 CAV, PO Box 73561, Houston, Texas 77273|

 |P.O.
 Box 271078 Houston, Texas 77277-1078|

 “The mission of Clayton Library Friends is to enrich the resources and facilities of Clayton Library Center for Genealogical Research, a unit of the Houston Public Library.
 In the pursuit of that mission, the officers and directors of the organization, in coordination with the manager of the Clayton Library, organize and direct fundraising projects to support the acquisition of research material for the library, to upgrade library facilities, and to enhance library services.
 Since Clayton is primarily a family history and genealogical research center, an important part of the Clayton Library Friends' mission is the organization of programs that encourage family history research, provide specialized volunteer services for the library, and educate the public in the use of Clayton Library and its collection.”
 Basic dues $20.00.

-To promote an interest in Jewish genealogy; encourage and instruct members in Jewish genealogical research through careful documentation and to maintain quality genealogical standards; to locate, preserve and index public and private Jewish genealogical records and make such records available to members and the general public; to assist and support any genealogical library in Texas which is open to the public; to publish genealogical and historical information in a regular newsletter or other publication as directed by the membership.
-Promotes: Annual Jewish Genealogy Fair; Genealogy Essay Contest, Research Trips; Field trips.
+The objectives of the Greater Houston Jewish Genealogical Society is to promote an interest in Jewish genealogy; to encourage and instruct members in Jewish genealogical research through careful documentation, and to maintain quality genealogical standards; to locate, preserve and index public and private Jewish genealogical records and make sure records available to members and the general public; to assist and support any genealogical library in Texas which is open to the public; to publish genealogical and historical information in a regular newsletter or other publications as directed by the membership.

 |713-216-5000 (phone) 713-216-2143 (fax)||712 Main Street, Suite 110 Houston, Texas 77002|

 “GHPA is a 501(c)(3) non-profit corporation founded in 1978.
 Members include individuals, corporations and organizations.
 Funding for programs and activities are provided through memberships as well as grants and individual and corporate gifts.